markh-de/KiVar/README.md

 **Honza Hladík** for his motivating very first feedback, feature inspiration and issue reports.

-**Seth Hillbrand** for responding to my first release announcement by inviting me to give a talk at KiCon Europe 2024.
+**Seth Hillbrand** for inviting me to give a talk at KiCon Europe 2024, in response to my first [release announcement](https://forum.kicad.info/t/introducing-kivar-pcb-assembly-variants-for-kicad/51467).

-**Leonard Bargenda** for recurring pre-release testing sessions on macOS.
+**Leonard Bargenda** for our v0.5.0 pre-release macOS testing sessions.